ampproject/amphtml/spec/amp-versioning-policy.md

 Each AMP extension is versioned independently.
 Publishers of AMP documents can choose the major and minor version of an extension; they cannot choose the patch version.

-Extension minor versions may be changed for breaking changes in behavior or generated DOM structure *without* breaking API changes.
-Extension major versions *must* be changed for any breaking API changes.
+- Minor versions may be changed for breaking behavior changes *without* breaking API changes.
+- Major versions *must* be changed for any breaking API changes.

 ## Breaking changes